sumnercreations/hugo-blog/content/post/postgres/a-curious-moon-week-3-make-normalize.md

 - postgres
 ---

-# A Curious Moon | Week 3 | Makefile & Normailze Data
+# A Curious Moon | Week 3 | Makefile & Normalize Data

 ## Apologies, it's been a while
 We are sorry, life hit us hard in November.
 I always forget how quickly holidays are upon us.
 This year April and Kaleb took a much deserved vacation and so they were out of town for a few weeks and so we opted to wait for them instead of charging on ahead of them.
 I think it was a wise decision.
 We don't want anyone becoming so far behind that they feel they can't catch up.
 The idea is to do this together so waiting made the most sense.